ViperScience/Viper25519/docs/pages/vrf.md

 The viper25519 VRF implementation follows the libsodium implementation which deviates slightly from that defined in RFC9381.
 Specifically, the private key stores both the private and public key concatenated as a 64 byte vector in order to improve the efficiency of the computation.
 More details may be found in the Algorand libsodium fork [readme](https://github.com/algorand/libsodium/blob/draft-irtf-cfrg-vrf-03/src/libsodium/crypto_vrf/ietfdraft03/README).

+@subsection vrf-cardano-compatibility Cardano Compatibility The Cardano block chain uses the IETF draft 03 version of the VRF code for stake pools keys.
+Thus, the viper25519 VRF functions call the libsodium functions prefixed with `crypto_vrf_ietfdraft03_`.